Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Energized**: Whenever you move you gain a stack of _energized_ for every feet you move and whenever you attack you gain five stacks of _energized_, up to a maximum of 80.

-**Jolt**: Whenver you are at 80 stacks of _energized_, your next attack with _Kircheis Shard_ also deals 2d8 lightning damage after the innitial weapons damage.
+**Jolt**: When you are at 80 stacks of _energized_, your next attack with _Kircheis Shard_ also deals 2d8 lightning damage after the  weapons initial damage.

 You gain +1 to hit and damage rolls using this magical weapon.